ramanitis/mark-1/README.md

 # mark-1
 gitops repository for a NextJs Application

-# Access teh argo-cd UI
+# Access the argo-cd UI

-kubectl port-forward -n argocd svc/argcd-server 8080:443
+kubectl port-forward -n argocd svc/argocd-server 8080:443

 # Access the Application